 Kinder Downfall – the tallest one

 If there’s one Peak District waterfall that you must visit on your next holiday, it’s this one.
-Kinder Downfall is one of the best Great British waterfalls, where you can watch as a 30-metre torrent of water tumbles from a moorland plateau at Kinder Scout.
-It’s best to time your visit for after heavy rain when the waterfall is really in full force.
-Or even better – combine the heavy rain with wind and it’s possible to see the waterfall blowing back on itself, creating a huge spray!
+Kinder Downfall is one of the best Great British waterfalls, where a 30-metre torrent of water tumbles from a moorland plateau at Kinder Scout.
+It’s best visited on a windy day after heavy rain when it’s possible to see the waterfall blowing back on itself, creating a huge spray!

 Good to know